Virtuous Pie: History

 The business was established in 2015.
-Jim Vesal and Lia Loukas are co-owners; Vesal also serves as executive chef.
 A second location opened in on Division Street in southeast Portland's Hosford-Abernethy neighborhood, in 2017.
 The menu was expanded in 2018.

 Reception

 Virtuous Pie was named Vegetarian/Vegan Restaurant of the Year by Eater Portland in 2017.
 Waz Wu included the pizzeria in the website's 2021 overview of "Where to Find Knockout Vegan Pizza in Portland".
 Alex Frane included the restaurant in Thrillist's 2020 list of "The Absolute Best Pizza in Portland".
 Vancouver Magazine included Virtuous Pie in a 2021 list of the city's best vegetarian restaurants.